Download NCERT Class 12 Physics Solutions PDF of All Chapters (2021-22)

 Ans: Water has an unsymmetrical space as compared to mica.
 Since it has a permanent dipole moment, it has a greater dielectric constant than mica.

-Ans: When a steady current flows in a metallic conductor of non-uniform cross-section, the current flowing through the conductor is constant.
+Ans: When a steady current flows in a metallic conductor of a non-uniform cross-section, the current flowing through the conductor is constant.
 Current density, electric field, and drift speed are inversely proportional to the area of cross-section.
 Therefore, they are not constant.

 Q5.
 A square coil of side 10 cm consists of 20 turns and carries a current of 12 A. The coil is suspended vertically and the normal to the plane of the coil makes an angle of 30º with the direction of a uniform horizontal magnetic field of magnitude 0.80 T. What is the magnitude of torque experienced by the coil?